lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

-The simulation includes astrometric scatter and photometric variations based on the objects' color class (silicaceous and carbonaceous, see below), the exposure’s telescope filter, and the object’s phase angle.
+The simulation includes astrometric scatter and photometric variations based on the objects' color class (silicaceous and carbonaceous, see below), the exposure’s filter, and the object’s phase angle.
 However, rotation curves or complex geometry are not included.
 In other words, each DP0.3 object is a uniform, textured sphere in one of two colors.
 Any changes over time in an object's apparent magnitude are due only to changes in its distance and phase angle.